Colorado High School Activities Association

-The Colorado High School Activities Association (CHSAA) is the governing body for all high school activities throughout the state of Colorado.
-It was founded in 1921, and as of the 2019–20 school year has a membership of 360 full-time high schools, plus more than 50 middle and junior high schools, for a total of more than 400 schools.
-The Association hold championships for 29 different sports for both boys and girls, plus competitions in music, sportsmanship, student council, and spirit.
+The Colorado High School Activities Association (CHSAA) is the governing body for high school activities in the U.S. state of Colorado.
+It was founded in 1921, and as of the 2022–23 school year has a membership of 367 full-time high schools, plus more than 50 middle and junior high schools, for a total of more than 400 schools.
+The Association hold championships for 29 different sports for both boys and girls, plus competitions in esports, music, sportsmanship, student council, and spirit.

+The schools are organised into a number of 'leagues', such as the Arkansas Valley League.